OpenBallast/ballast/README.md

 accuracy with parameters costs about 19 GB of weights.
 And those 470 MB sit on disk, not in VRAM.

-## Problems this addresses
+## Problems we're trying to address

 **"Small models are dumb."** Not exactly.
 They're *ignorant*.
 Gemma-4-E2B gets 61% of factual questions right from memory.
 Hand it a couple of relevant lines of evidence and it gets 87%.
 It could always use the fact; it just never had room to store it.
-That gap is the whole idea.
+That gap is what we're trying to measure and exploit.

 **"It makes things up."** Attaching the corpus cuts hallucination on that same model from 24% to 7%.
 It isn't just copying answers out of the text either.
 On